 4) The EU’s “project fear” has just started, and expect Brussels to do what they do best, drag out decision-making to the max.

-Reading between the lines, France and Germany’s concerns are less about the UK leaving the EU than the prospect of the whole project disintegrating.
+Reading between the lines, Germany’s concerns are less about the UK leaving the EU than the prospect of the whole project disintegrating.
 The UK is not part of the Euro and as such is not that much help when bailing out failed member states, nor has it been a happy EU member for a number of years.

 In a way, they may be relieved that we are leaving.
-Rather than this, what France and Germany are really worried about is what’s being whispered behind closed doors in Europe, and I expect a lot of politicking and brinkmanship during the negotiations.
+Rather than this, what Germany are really worried about is what’s being whispered behind closed doors in Europe, and I expect a lot of politicking and brinkmanship during the negotiations.
 There will be give and take, as the EU will need to change, and faster than it’s accustomed to, in order to ensure its member states don’t follow Britain’s lead.
 What is quite probable is that reading the FT may become a slightly tedious pastime in the coming years, and markets will twitch every time there is a hiccup at the negotiating table.

 5) The uncertainty in the EU and strength of the US Dollar may just help us out in Asia.

 Investing in the EU has become a slightly more risky business than it was ten days ago.
-Building a car plant in France or Belgium with access to a common market, is not as sure a certainty as it has been for the last 40 years.
+Building a car plant or Belgium with access to a common market, is not as sure a certainty as it has been for the last 40 years.
 Korea and China have rapidly developing car industries for example, and it may be a better bet for firms to invest there rather than Europe.
 Did I also mention, they are also rather good at building very, very large ships?

 In addition, with the strength of the US dollar, exporters in these countries will have a distinct advantage and are likely to benefit.
 Add to this, the impact a higher dollar will have on US exports and corporate earnings from overseas (not great for share prices), Asian equity markets may see an influx of capital from “safe havens’ over the short to medium term - here’s hoping...